JoviMetzger/42Project-Inception/README.md

 -rw-r--r--  1 root     root      5102 Nov 24 17:17 wp-trackback.php
 -rw-r--r--  1 root     root      3246 Nov 24 17:17 xmlrpc.php
 "

+Example www.conf File
+Here’s an example of a minimal www.conf file suitable for a WordPress container:

+ini
+Copy
+Edit
+[www]
+user = www-data
+group = www-data

+listen = 9000                           ; PHP-FPM listens on port 9000

+pm = dynamic                            ; Process management style pm.max_children = 10                    ; Max number of child processes
+pm.start_servers = 3                    ; Start this many processes on startup
+pm.min_spare_servers = 2                ; Minimum spare workers
+pm.max_spare_servers = 5                ; Maximum spare workers

+; Logging settings
+access.log = /var/log/php-fpm/access.log
+error_log = /var/log/php-fpm/error.log
+log_level = notice

+; Security and permissions
+listen.owner = www-data
+listen.group = www-data
+listen.mode = 0660
+How to Use www.conf in Your WordPress Dockerfile Locate or Create the File:

+Use the default file from PHP-FPM or create a custom one like the example above.
+Include It in the Docker Image:

+Your Dockerfile copies the file: dockerfile
+Copy
+Edit
+COPY /tools/www.conf /etc/php/8.2/fpm/pool.d/
+This ensures your custom settings are applied when the container runs.
+Ensure PHP-FPM Uses It:

+PHP-FPM automatically loads configuration files from /etc/php/8.2/fpm/pool.d/.
+No further action is needed unless you override this behavior.
+What Happens If You Don’t Use www.conf?
+Default Configuration:

+PHP-FPM will use its default www.conf, which might not match your container’s needs (e.g., port 9000, resource limits).
+Incompatibility with Your Setup:

+If the default www.conf doesn’t listen on port 9000, your WordPress container won’t work as intended, and connections from NGINX or other services will fail.
+Suboptimal Performance:

+Without fine-tuning, PHP-FPM might underperform or waste resources in your environment.

+WordPress:
+Once MariaDB is up, start the WordPress container.
+During startup, WordPress will try to connect to the database, so having MariaDB ready beforehand is essential.
+WordPress will connect to MariaDB using environment variables (like database host, username, and password) in your docker-compose.yml file or Docker run command.

 -->